Ankitargb/SuperStore_Sales_Dashboard/README.md

 Requirements:

-	Power BI Desktop
+1>Power BI Desktop

-	Tourist Trend Dataset (included in the repository)
+2>	Tourist Trend Dataset (included in the repository)

 Questions:

 1>What segment contributed the most to total sales?

 2>Which payment mode was the most popular among customers?